ppwwyyxx/OpenPano/README.md

 + Keep the exposure parameters unchanged.
 + Do not shoot on moving objects.
 + Objects far away will stitch better.
++ The algorithm doesn't work well with wide-angle cameras where images are distorted heavily.
+Camera parameters are needed to undistort the images.

 ## TODOs
 + run bundle adjustment on the sphere instead of the plane